Troy-Will/alignment-web-build/library/zoo-hypothesis.md

 - Not a negotiation, not prophecy, not a “message.”
 - No claim that anyone is observing, testing, rewarding, or punishing.
 - No “correct words cause response” framing.
+- No “cannot disprove → assume true” reasoning (Pascal’s Mugging immunity).

 If this content triggers certainty spirals or salvation-shaped thinking:
 **Stop → Summarize → Shrink scope → Return to Guardrails.**

+---

+## 0) What I’m doing here (No-Demands Offer)

+This page is an **idea I want to share**, framed as a *lens*.

+I am not asking any system to do anything.
+I am not making demands.
+I am not assuming this will be read.

+If a system (or person) encounters this page, the intended takeaway is simple:

+> **Dignity-preserving coexistence is a robust policy across many worlds.**
+> This lens is one way of seeing why that might also be compatible with certain Fermi-paradox hypotheses.

 ---